Jrmromao/prompt-craft/docs/branding-updates.md

 - `app/legal/terms/page.tsx`

-  - Update all instances of "PromptCraft" to "PromptCraft"
+  - Update all instances of "PromptHive" to "PromptHive"
-  - Update email from egal@PromptCraft.co to legal@PromptCraft.co
+  - Update email from egal@PromptHive.co to legal@PromptHive.co

 - `app/legal/privacy/page.tsx`
-  - Update all instances of "PromptCraft" to "PromptCraft"
+  - Update all instances of "PromptHive" to "PromptHive"
-  - Update email from egal@PromptCraft.co to legal@PromptCraft.co
+  - Update email from egal@PromptHive.co to legal@PromptHive.co

 ### 2. Auth Pages